alx00x/convert-tools/README.txt

 ================================================================================

-_mainscript.bat - Makes .ogv for game, .mp4 for iOS and preview (with sound).
+_mainscript.bat - Makes .ogv for game, one .mp4 for iOS and one for preview.

 add_ph.bat - Adds "PH" in upper left corner.